hirak99/video-summarizer/README.md

 2. **[Video Summarizer](./src/video_summarizer/README.md)**

-   A video understanding and summarization system that can be used to automatically summarize hours of technical video into 5-minute digest with explanations.
+   A video understanding, summarization, and question-answering system.
+It can be used to automatically summarize hours of technical video into 5-minute digest with explanations, or to interactively probe any video.

 Here is the main video processing flow this implements.